 The Kohler Corbelle and the TOTO Vespin II are similar in look, price and performance.
 The one difference between the two is the Corbelle installation process is that little bit easier.
 Both of these toilets perform well, are comfortable and look great.
 However, if I personally had to choose one on design, then I would choose the Kohler Corbelle.
 I like the solid square base more.

 If you would like to see a full review on the TOTO Vespin II toilet, including videos, images and the price, then follow the link.

 The Kohler Corbelle K-3814 is a really solid and smooth looking toilet, that is also powerful and efficient.
 Its smooth skirted design makes it easy to clean and Kohler's ReadyLock System makes the installation process a breeze.
 This toilet is certainly one to consider.

 - WaterSense Cerified

 - Easy To Install

-- Two-piece Toilet
+- Toilet Seat Not Included

 Overall, the Kohler Corbelle is a nice, solid looking toilet that has a powerful, efficient flush.
 It is WaterSense Certified, has Comfort Height seating and has a ReadyLock System to make the whole installation process even easier than before.
 Its smooth skirted design not only looks great but it also makes cleaning a whole lot easier.